mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 ### 5.1.
 Subscribing to Topics

-The creation of the stream from the `ZManaged` consumer we just built consists of subscribing it to a Kafka topic and configuring how to interpret the bytes of both the key and the value of each message:
+The creation of the stream consists of subscribing it to a Kafka topic and configuring how to interpret the bytes of both the key and the value of each message:

 ```scala
 val matchesStreams: ZStream[Consumer, Throwable, CommittableRecord[String, String]] =